Colin Kaepernick: 2012 season

 In 2012, Kaepernick was initially used sparingly to run certain plays.
 He scored his first career touchdown in the team's fourth game when he scored on a seven-yard run against the New York Jets.
 In Week 10, against the St. Louis Rams, Kaepernick replaced Smith in the second half of the game after he suffered a concussion in the first half.
 Kaepernick completed eleven of seventeen passes for 117 yards and added 66 rushing yards and a rushing touchdown as the 49ers and the Rams ended the game in a 24–24 tie.
 He got his first NFL start the next game on November 19, during a Monday Night Football game against the Chicago Bears at Candlestick Park.
 Kaepernick completed 16-of-23 for 246 yards with two touchdowns in a 32–7 win against a highly ranked Bears defense.
 A quarterback controversy began.
-Smith was ranked third in the NFL in passer rating (104.1), led the league in completion percentage (70%), and had been 19–5–1 as a starter under Harbaugh, while Kaepernick was considered more dynamic with his scrambling ability and arm strength.
+Smith was ranked third in the NFL in passer rating (104.1), led the league in completion percentage (70%), and had been 19–5–1 as a starter under Jim Harbaugh, while Kaepernick was considered more dynamic with his scrambling ability and arm strength.
 Smith was cleared to play the day before the following game, but Harbaugh chose not to rush him back and again started Kaepernick.
 Kaepernick won NFC Offensive Player of the Week for Week 15 against the New England Patriots.
 He passed for 221 yards, four touchdowns, and one interception in the 41–34 victory.
 He remained the starter for the rest of the season and led the 49ers to an 11–4–1 record and a berth in the NFL playoffs.

 In his first career postseason start, against the Green Bay Packers, Kaepernick had 263 passing yards, two passing touchdowns, one interception and 181 rushing yards and two rushing touchdowns as the 49ers defeated the Packers 45–31.
 With his performance, he set an NFL single-game record for most rushing yards by a quarterback with 181, breaking Michael Vick's record of 173 in a 2002 regular season game.
 He also broke the 49ers postseason rushing record, regardless of position and joined Jay Cutler and Otto Graham in both as the only players in NFL history to run for two touchdowns and pass for two others in a playoff game.
 In the NFC Championship, the 49ers defeated the Atlanta Falcons 28–24 with Kaepernick completing 16-of-21 passes for 233 yards and one touchdown.
 The team advanced to Super Bowl XLVII in New Orleans against the Baltimore Ravens.
 Kaepernick threw for 302 yards, one passing touchdown, and ran for a touchdown, but the 49ers fell behind early and could not come back, losing by a score of 34–31.
 He was ranked 81st by his fellow players on the NFL Top 100 Players of 2013.